lcmd-epfl/cibo/README.md

 For each experiment, the parameters are set with the `config.py` file in the same directory.
 A subfolder `figures` will be created after executing and results will be plotted and saved as png in this folder.
-In addition results are saved in a pkl file `results.pkl`.
+In addition results are saved in a pkl file `results_*.pkl`.

 ### Initialization with cheapest ligand